lowRISC/qemu/docs/opentitan/rom_ctrl.md

 * for EarlGrey which has a single ROM, the ID is expected to be `rom`.
 * for a SoC with two ROMs, the IDs would be expected to be `rom0` and `rom1`.
-* for a machine with multiple SoCs, the IDs would be additionnally prefixed with the SoC name and a full stop, _e.g._ `soc0.rom0`
+* for a machine with multiple SoCs, the IDs would be additionally prefixed with the SoC name and a full stop, _e.g._ `soc0.rom0`

 ### ROM unscrambling constants